heragaji/make_rep_database/README.md

 ## Description

-`make_rep_database` detects and classifies the repeat sequences from reads in FASTA file, and outputs the repeat databases with FASTA/FASTQ format.
+`make_rep_database` detects and classifies the repeat sequences from reads in FASTA file, and outputs the repeat databases with FASTA format.

 ## Requirement